 - Students seeking admission to the Doctoral program in Epidemiology as part of the combined MD/PhD program are held to the same academic standards for admission and performance as the students in the established PhD Program.
 Requirements for admission are similar.
 Student interviews with the Executive Committee of the epidemiology program (responsible for program admissions) are integrated into the admission process as conducted by the MD/PhD program.
-Faculty provide the MD/PhD Admissions Committee with an evaluation as to the student's eligibility and potential contributions to the program. - Given the year 1 and 2 medical school curriculum (and perhaps completed masters degrees), some of the epidemiology course requirements in the standard doctoral program may be 'waived' for the MD/PhD students.
+Faculty provide the MD/PhD Admissions Committee with an evaluation as to the student's eligibility and potential contributions to the program. - 2.
+Given the year 1 and 2 medical school curriculum (and perhaps completed master's degrees), some of the epidemiology course requirements in the standard doctoral program may be waived for the MD/PhD students.
 A maximum of 30 credits may be waived.
-Courses which may be waived are specified on the attached MD/PhD program worksheet below. - 3.
+Courses which may be waived are specified on the attached MD/PhD program worksheet below and are at the discretion of the Director of the Epidemiology Graduate Program. - 3.
 The first 2 years of the medical school curriculum will be completed by the student.
-During this time, as schedules allow, students will participate in selected Division of Epidemiology activities such as seminars, journal clubs, etc. Emphasis will be placed on integrating the epidemiology student in program and division activities as much as possible in order to maximize the student's exposure to epidemiologic principles/methods and research opportunities. - 4.
-In year 3 of the program the student will transition to the doctoral program in epidemiology.
-At this time he/she will complete the majority of the required coursework for the PhD program and will complete elected courses from the epidemiology-specific offerings.
+During this time, as schedules allow, students will participate in selected Division of Epidemiology activities such as seminars, journal clubs, etc. Emphasis will be placed on integrating the epidemiology student in program and division activities as much as possible to maximize the student's exposure to epidemiologic principles/methods and research opportunities.

+4. In year 3 of the program the student will transition to the doctoral program in epidemiology.
+At this time, he/she will complete most of the required coursework for the PhD program and will complete elected courses from the epidemiology-specific offerings.
 It is expected that the student will complete 5 courses during each of the two semesters.
-Due to scheduling an additional course may need to be completed in year 4.
+Due to scheduling, additional courses may need to be completed in year 4.

-After the student has completed the required coursework he/she will complete both written and oral qualifying examinations.
-The written examination, which is developed each year by the Executive Committee of the program, is administered within a two-day 'classroom' setting.
-The oral examination is administered by the Executive Committee.
+After the student has completed the required coursework (after 3 semesters), they will complete both the written and oral comprehensive examinations.
+The written examination, which is developed each year by the Executive Committee of the program, is administered within a one-day classroom setting.
+The oral examination is also administered by the Executive Committee on an adjacent day.
 Based on both the written and oral examination, a vote of the members to pass the candidate is required; all votes are recorded.
-In the case of failure, approval may rarely be given to a second qualifying examination after a minimum period of 6 months has elapsed.
+In the case of failure, approval may rarely be given for a second qualifying examination after a minimum period of 6 months has elapsed.
 No further opportunities for examination are provided.
-Any student not successfully completing the examination is counseled to complete the requirements for a Masters in Public Health
+Any student not successfully completing the examination is counseled to complete the requirements for a Master of Science (MS) in Epidemiology, as appropriate.

-- 5. During year 4 the student will focus on the development of his dissertation research, perhaps writing a pre-doctoral grant to support these research activities.
-Students are also encouraged to serve as a Teaching Assistant for 1 introductory course. - 6.
-In year 5 and 6 the student will complete the 3rd and 4th year of medical school.
-Blocks of time will be available during these two years in which the student will be able to return intermittently to continue work on their data collection.
-Since original data collection is required as part of the dissertation research, it is planned that these two years will provide a period for data 'maturation'. - 7.
-In year 7 the student will return full-time to the Division of Epidemiology to close-out his study, analyze the data and complete writing of the dissertation.
-Although this could take 6 to 12 additional months, it is anticipated that most students (with good planning and hard work) will complete the entire program in 7 years.
+- 5. During year 4 (year 2 of PhD program) the student will focus on the development of their dissertation research, perhaps writing a pre-doctoral grant to support these research activities.
+Students are also encouraged to serve as a Teaching Assistant for one introductory course. - 6.
+In years 5 and 6, the student will continue to work on their dissertation.
+Since original data collection is required to complete their dissertation, this period will be used to collect, analyze, and write-up research results, and publicly defend the thesis work. - 7.
+In year 7 the student will return to medical school to complete their final 2 years of their MD degree.